The Seven Year Itch (Grimm)

 The episode received mixed reviews from critics, who criticized the case of the week and the direction the show is taking towards its finale.

 Plot

-Opening quote: "When something itches my dear sir, the natural tendency is to scratch."

 A murder and the discovery of a body in a park lead Nick (David Giuntoli) and Hank (Russell Hornsby) to an insect Wesen that emerges from the Earth every seven years for 24 hours.
 During that time, he has to capture a victim to drag underground to eat for the next seven years.
 Back in the loft, Adalind (Claire Coffee), thanks to Diana (Hannah R. Lloyd), finds an injured Eve (Bitsie Tulloch) in the tunnels, where she has painted the wooden shard's cloth symbols in the walls during a trance.
 She also apologizes for how Adalind hurt Juliette.
 Meanwhile, Monroe (Silas Weir Mitchell) and Rosalee (Bree Turner) learn they're expecting triplets and Renard (Sasha Roiz) tries to discover if Meisner (Damien Puckler) is a ghost or an hallucination.